njmittet/learning-react/notes/react-redux.md

 ### A Complete React App

-An app only using React state management for reference.
+An app only using React state management for reference:

 ```JSX
 class MyComponent extends React.Component {